encode/django-rest-framework/docs/api-guide/schemas.md

 Tags can be used to group logical operations.
 Each tag name in the list MUST be unique.

 ---
-#### Django REST Framework generates tags automatically with following logic:
+#### Django REST Framework generates tags automatically with the following logic:

 1. Extract tag from `ViewSet`.
     1. If `ViewSet` name ends with `ViewSet`, or `View`; remove it.